January 2026 City Council Minutes

 Motion passed.

-Motion made by Scheidel to close the public hearing.
+Motion made by King to pass Ordinance No. 2025-2 WELL PROTECTION.
 Second by Roberson.

 Motion passed.